CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

       Stop serving: close listening sockets and set the :attr:`sockets` attribute to ``None``.

-      The sockets that represent existing incoming client connections are leaved open.
+      The sockets that represent existing incoming client connections are left open.

-      The server is closed asynchonously, use the :meth:`wait_closed` coroutine to wait until the server is closed.
+      The server is closed asynchronously, use the :meth:`wait_closed` coroutine to wait until the server is closed.

-   .. method:: wait_closed()
+   .. coroutinemethod:: wait_closed()

       Wait until the :meth:`close` method completes.